 If you’re using an Android phone, a Fitbit device is the one to go for, especially now that the company has been purchased by Google, and a premium Fitbit smartwatch powered by Google Wear OS is coming soon.

 Fitbit's heritage in workout tracking and health makes its devices a good choice if you're particularly interested in monitoring your workouts and cardiovascular health.
-The Fitbit Versa 3 offers you a similar feature set to the Apple Watch SE, alongside the SpO2 feature that the SE model lacks.
+The Fitbit Versa 4 offers you a similar feature set to the Apple Watch SE (2nd Gen), alongside the SpO2 feature that the SE model lacks.
 Its lower price might also be enough to tempt iPhone users.

-If you're interesting in practicing mindfulness, the Sense's stress tracking, mood logging and breathing exercises could make it the best device for you, helping you manage the pressure of life in 2021.
+If you're interested in practicing mindfulness, the Sense 2's stress tracking, mood logging and breathing exercises could make it the best device for you, helping you manage the pressure of life in 2022.

 Overall, the decision is yours; it just depends on the phone you have and how much tracking your fitness means to you.